 Philadelphia Car Accident Lawyers at McCann & Wall, LLC Advocate for Victims of Aggressive Driving Accidents

 If you were injured in an aggressive driving or road rage accident, it is important to contact a lawyer as soon as possible.
 In Pennsylvania, the statute of limitations for car accident cases is two years after the accident.
 An experienced Philadelphia car accident lawyer at McCann & Wall, LLC can help you to hold the negligent driver accountable for their actions.
-We represent clients throughout Pennsylvania, Delaware, and New Jersey including Philadelphia, Delaware, Delaware County, and Chester County.
+We represent clients throughout Pennsylvania, Delaware, and New Jersey including the Philadelphia region, Montgomery County, Delaware County, and Chester County.
 To schedule a free initial consultation, contact us online or call us at 215-569-8488 or 302-888-1221.